Alessandragon/Mparloc/README.md

 `Name_network` is a string object that contain the name of the folder where are:

     The `.buf` and `.hdr` files of time grids created with Nonlinloc tools for the specific network and located in a dedicated sub-folder named `grids`.

     The `sac` files of the accelerometric data contained in a sub-folder whose name is contained in the string `Name_event` with the station fields and transduction coefficient correctly set in the header.

-The text file `list_stations_4loc.dat` with the station name list used from location algorithm, such as:
+    The text file `list_stations_4loc.dat` with the station name list used from.
+Folowing an example of 	`list_stations_4loc.dat`:

     AND3
     AVG3